 - Bigger screen for a cheaper price

-- Almost 1-year old, so the inner-ware is getting obsolete, i.e. the software and hardware.
+- An older device, so the inner-ware is getting obsolete, i.e. the software and hardware.

 Both devices are good and definitely worth the price.
 However, you are choosing between an old device which may completely disappear in the market soon (the Nook HD Plus) and a newer device (the Kindle Fire HDX).